Home » Top 10 Tips for Buying Seeds Online

 9. Get Your Order In Early

-As I mentioned earlier, in recent years, since 2020, demand for garden seeds has increased.
+As I mentioned earlier, demand for garden seeds has increased since 2020.
 More and more families want to grow their food supply and be more sustainable, and seed companies have struggled to keep up with demand.

-The best time to order seeds is around Christmas, if possible.
-Doing so will help ensure what you need is in stock.
+If possible, the best time to order seeds is around Christmas.
+Doing so will help ensure that what you need is in stock.

 10. Buy In Bulk When Possible

-When doing seed purchases, buying in bulk can benefit the budget.
+Buying in bulk can benefit the budget when purchasing seeds.
 It often costs less to buy larger quantities than individual seed packets.

-An example at my local hardware: Green Beans in a seed pack cost $2.99 for a pack of 25 seeds, but they also carry a 4 oz package of green beans containing 300 seeds for $5.99.
-Depending on how many bean plants you need to grow to feed your family, this may be the better option.
+An example at my local hardware store: Green Beans in a seed pack cost $2.99 for a pack of 25 seeds, but they also carry a 4 oz package of green beans containing 300 seeds for $5.99.
+Depending on how many bean plants you need to feed your family, this may be the better option.

-If you prefer not to have a lot of seeds left over, you can go in with a friend to share the cost.
+If you prefer not to have many seeds left over, you can go in with a friend to share the cost.
 I do this often on certain seeds.

 Maneuvering Heirlooms vs Hybrids & GMOs